 You work for a consulting firm with contracts to test the mechanical properties of different materials.
 A customer wants you to determine the coefficient of kinetic friction for wood on aluminum.
 You decide to measure the coefficient of kinetic friction by graphing the frictional force as a function of the normal force when a wood block slides down an aluminum track.
 The coefficient of kinetic friction is the slope of that graph.
 Because there is measurement uncertainty no matter how you do the measurement, you decide to vary the normal force in two different ways.
 You divide your group into two teams.
-The other team will vary the normal force II).
+The other team will vary the normal force by changing the angle of incline of the track (Normal and Kinetic Frictional Force II).
 Your team will vary the normal force by changing the mass of the block.